Role of the Tower Board of Directors

 All newly appointed directors and relevant officers are subject to Fit and Proper assessments prior to appointment.
 The Fit and Proper assessment considers a candidate's character, experience, education, criminal record, and credit history.

-Director's independence is assessed in accordance with the requirements for independence set out in Tower's Board and Director Protocols.
+Director's independence is assessed in accordance with the requirements for independence set out in Tower's Board and Director Protocols (PDF 153kb).
 Those independence requirements are benchmarked against the Reserve Bank of New Zealand and NZX independence requirements.
 At 30 September 2017, the Board comprised of five non-executive directors, four of whom are independent.

 Retirement and re-election